 According to the FTC, InfoTrax Systems failed to “inventory and delete personal information no longer needed, conduct code review of its software and testing of its network, detect malicious file uploads, adequately segment its network, and implement cybersecurity safeguards to detect unusual activity on its network.”

-On Tuesday, November 12, 2019, the FTC published a press release stating “Service providers like InfoTrax don’t get a pass on protecting sensitive data they handle just because their clients are other businesses rather than individual consumers,” said Andrew Smith, Director of the FTC’s Bureau of Consumer Protection.
+On Tuesday, November 12, 2019, the FTC published a press release2 stating “Service providers like InfoTrax don’t get a pass on protecting sensitive data they handle just because their clients are other businesses rather than individual consumers,” said Andrew Smith, Director of the FTC’s Bureau of Consumer Protection.
 “As this case shows, it’s every company’s responsibility to protect customers’ personal information, especially sensitive data like Social Security numbers.”

 The press release further goes on to state “As part of the proposed settlement with the FTC, InfoTrax and Rawlins are prohibited from collecting, selling, sharing, or storing personal information unless they implement an information security program that would address the security failures identified in the complaint.
 This includes assessing and documenting internal and external security risks; implementing safeguards to protect personal information from cybersecurity risks; and testing and monitoring the effectiveness of those safeguards.”

-The proposed settlement outlines a comprehensive data security program to correct each of the failures identified in the complaint to which InfoTrax Systems will be required to implement.
+The proposed settlement3 outlines a comprehensive data security program to correct each of the failures identified in the complaint to which InfoTrax Systems will be required to implement.
 The new information security program, once implemented, must be reviewed and tested for vulnerabilities at least every 12 months.
 In addition, the proposed settlement also requires InfoTrax Systems to obtain third-party vulnerability assessments of its information security program every two years for the next 20 years.

-There’s a lesson to be learned here for every business…
+A lesson for every business…